The Albany Courthouse sits on the traditional lands of the Menang Noongar people in the Kinjarling, meaning a “place of rain”.

 Side view of the Courthouse looking out towards King George’s Sound, Albany.

-In 1915 a complaint was made by the local council, then the Municipality of Albany, that a resident in the same street as the Courthouse, had allowed a curtained-off portion of a balcony over a public footpath to be enclosed in connection with his photography business without obtaining a license through the proper application process..6 Such an enclosure was against Council by-laws which the Council had the power to make under the Municipal Corporations Act 1906.
+In 1915 a complaint was made by the then local council the Municipality of Albany that a resident in the same street as the Courthouse had curtained-off a portion of a balcony over the public footpath.
+In so doing the balcony then became enclosed.
+The resident conducted a photography business from the premises.
+The complaint was because he had not obtaining a license through the proper application process..6 Such an enclosure was against Council by-laws which the Council had the power to make under the Municipal Corporations Act 1906.
 The dispute was over the meaning of ‘enclosed’.

 Initially the magistrate in the Court of Petty Sessions sitting at Albany concluded that no offence had been proved, as no part of the balcony had been completely shut in and confined on all sides.
 However the Council appealed with the Chief Justice ruling that from the facts, it appeared that portion of the balcony was enclosed.